 Canon 7D vs Leica M8

 The Canon EOS 7D and the Leica M8 are two enthusiast cameras that were announced, respectively, in September 2009 and September 2006.
-The 7D is a DSLR, while the M8 is a rangefinder-style mirrorless camera.
+The 7D is a DSLR, while the M8 is a rangefinder-focusing mirrorless camera.
 The cameras are based on an APS-C (7D) and an APS-H (M8) sensor.
 The Canon has a resolution of 17.9 megapixels, whereas the Leica provides 10.4 MP.

 Below is an overview of the main specs of the two cameras as a starting point for the comparison.